CE Accreditation Q&A

 Who is subject to an audit?

-Course providers selected for an audit will receive an email with a letter outlining instructions, as well as self-assessment forms.
+CE Course providers selected for an audit will receive an email with a letter outlining instructions, as well as self-assessment forms.
 Based on responses received, staff may reach out for more information or to clarify responses.
-Course providers will receive communication of the audit outcome once decision has been made.
+CE Course providers will receive communication of the audit outcome once decision has been made.
 It is important the course provider maintain up-to-date contact information in their online application portal.
-Course providers are required to respond to and engage in the audit process as per their status conditions.
+CE Course providers are required to respond to and engage in the audit process as per their status conditions.